 "I'm sending my greetings to Angelica.
-I love you so much, darling," said 30-year-old Osman Araya, as his voice chokes and he begins to cry.
+I love you so much, darling," says 30-year-old Osman Araya, as his voice chokes and he begins to cry.
 "Tell my mother, I love you guys so much.
 I'll never leave you, I will fight to the end to be with you."

 Araya and 32 fellow miners were trapped by the Aug.
 5 collapse of the main shaft of the San Jose gold and silver mine in northern Chile.
-They only gained contact with the outside after 17 days — during which they rationed 48-hours worth of food and dug for water in the ground.
+They only gained contact with the outside after 17 days — during which they rationed 48-hours' worth of food and dug for water in the ground.
 On Monday, the men will equal a mark set by three miners who survived 25 days trapped in a flooded mine in southern China last year.
 Few other rescues have taken more than two weeks.

-One miner explains to the family of 28-year-old Ariel Ticona that he didn't want to appear on camera — apparently because he is shy — but that he was sending his love to them and that, according to an unidentified speaker, he "is super happy and he is super, super, super well!"
+In the video, one miner explains to the family of 28-year-old Ariel Ticona that he didn't want to appear on camera — apparently because he is shy — but that he was sending his love to them and that, according to an unidentified speaker, he "is super happy and he is super, super, super well!"

-This video, in contrast to the first 45-minute video released by the government on Thursday, shows little of the men's surroundings.
+The latest video, in contrast to the first 45-minute video released by the government on Thursday, shows little of the men's surroundings.
 Instead, it appears meant as a video postcard for loved ones, as each of the 12 men who speak to the camera are given about 30 seconds to talk.